emilkenguerli/note-taking-front-end/README.md

 ## Features

-- User Registration and Login
+- User Registration and Login using Username or Email
-- Create, View, Edit, and Delete Notes
+- Create, View, Edit, and Delete Notes on a list
-- Manage Categories
+- Manage Categories List and Edit, Update, or Delete (cannot delete category if a note is assigned to it)
+- Search Notes using a combination of regex and fuzzy search
-- Search and Filter Notes
+- Filter Notes by Creation Date, Update Date, Category, User (defaults to the current user)
+- Sort Notes by Creation Date, Update Date, Category, Title
+- Filter out all users that didn't have notes if Select All users is selected
 - Responsive Design

 ## Technologies Used